Working on the wrong thing is devastating for a startup.

-That’s great, you did the right thing.
-So now your sales team is out there trying to repeat that and sell the second one, and you’ve got a bunch of engineers now building that thing.
-And I want you to imagine something.
-I want you to imagine a junior developer, someone on the team, bright guy but young–guy or girl.
-And some morning—it’s a Thursday morning—and they were given a job of taking the demo app and turning it into a real production system.
-And they’re working with this public data set, and they discover, to their surprise, that it’s not as comprehensive as everyone thought it was.
+Then imagine a junior developer on the team – a bright young girl – is given a job of taking the demo app and turning it into a real production system.
+Working with this public data set, she discovers, to her surprise, that it’s not as comprehensive as everyone thought it was.
 It worked well for the demo, but for the actual hospital, it’s actually not going to work.
 The whole product that the company has sold is actually not going to succeed the way they’ve done it.
 They have to do it some other way.
 In the moment after this person makes this discovery, the biggest risk for the startup has changed.
 The biggest risk is no longer: Can we repeat this sale?
 The biggest risk is: Can we actually build the thing that we promised in the first sale that we thought we could build, but we just discovered we were wrong?

 If the biggest risk has changed, the thing you should be doing to gather the most information has changed.
 Because the way you gather the most information is by going after the biggest risk.
-Therefore, the thing that’s going to get you the most information — and therefore, the most money — has changed.
-So, as long as the company is still doing what it was doing before that discovery was made, they’re doing the wrong thing.
+Therefore, the thing that’s going to get you the most information — and the most money — has changed.
+If the company is still doing what it was doing before that discovery was made, they’re doing the wrong thing.

-In order for your company to move fast (the entire organization), the thing that will limit them in how fast they can move and how fast they can make money is how fast they can respond to the changing nature of risk.
-Because it’s only by going after the biggest risk do you make the most money, and because risks are changing all the time, the entire organization has to be able to change direction.
+In order for your company to move fast, the thing that will limit them is how fast they can respond to the changing nature of risk.
+It’s only by going after the biggest risk that you make the most money, and because risks are changing all the time, the entire organization has to be able to change direction.